pedro-avalos/cosin_art/README.md

 There are four buttons, two text boxes, and a dropdown menu.

-You can use the four main buttons to:
+You can use the three main buttons to:
 * Create a random art piece
 * Go back to the last art piece
 * Save the art piece in the 'data' folder

 The dropdown menu can be used to switch between color modes for the graph.

-Additionally there are two entries / text boxes and a 'set' button.
-Use these to set your own values to a (const1) and b (const2)
+Additionally there are two entries / text boxes and a 'Set' button.
+Use these to use your own values for a (const1) and b (const2) on the text boxes.
+This can also be used to use the selected color mode.
+The text boxes will show the current a and b values; they update whenever the 'Random' button is pressed

 #### Parametric Equations